 A beautifully appointed 1840s sandstone cottage with a contemporary edge.This unique weekend hideaway is just 10 minutes drive from the pristine white beaches of Orford and departure to the magical Maria Island National Park.
 Located in the small historic farming village of Buckland just one hour from Hobart, The Storekeeper’s has been designed with indulgence and relaxation in mind.

 A 7000 acre working farm situated on the Tea Tree Rivulet just north east of Buckland.
 Twamley Farm was granted to a free settler in 1829 and is one of several historic grazing properties situated around Buckland and the Prosser Plains area.

 There is no formal tour but visitors are welcome to come and wander around the historic buildings, take a walk in the bush, ride a mountain bike, meet some of our animals or get involved in whatever farm activity may be happening on the day.
 The farm will also be offering boutique accommodation in a converted two storey sandstone stable built in 1847.

 Twamley Farm runs mainly sheep and cattle, as well as a small cool climate vineyard.
 The original sandstone homestead built in 1842 sits at the top of the valley and is a former home to famous 19th century Tasmanian artist and writer Louisa Anne Meredith.

 The Turvey family has been running Twamley since 1874 and would be delighted to have you visit.
 It is essential to call prior to visiting just to let the family know you would like to drop by and someone can be there to give you an introduction to the farm.
-The family simply asks for a small donation of $5 to go towards the preservation and restoration of the historic buildings.
+The family simply asks for a small donation of $10 per person or $25 for a family (3-4 people) to go towards the preservation and restoration of the historic buildings.